e-zou/PearlHacks18/README.md

 TLDR;
-What it is: Text bot bringing terrible news for a good cause \n
+What it is: Text bot bringing terrible news for a good cause
-Who: Targets people who care; people who might not read the news often but have a kind heart \n
+Who: Targets people who care; people who might not read the news often but have a kind heart
-Why: there are many issues in the world that could be solved with volunteering or money; natural diasters usually causes the biggest damage and the most money; we don't want people to waste paper and destroy the environment while trying to promote their own good cause \n
+Why: there are many issues in the world that could be solved with volunteering or money; natural diasters usually causes the biggest damage and the most money; we don't want people to waste paper and destroy the environment while trying to promote their own good cause
 Future Development: We hope to make this bot more interactive to answer more questions and customizable so people are automatically updated with news